danwilliams/standards-rs/README.md

 #### Future compatibility lints

-At the time of writing, the only item from the `future_incompatible` category not enabled by default is the `pointer_structural_match` lint.
-The lints in the `future_incompatible` category are variously set to `warn` or `deny`, and as referencing the category name affects this nuanced distinction, the single `pointer_structural_match` lint should be set explicitly instead if a mix of `warn` and `deny` is desired.
-However, as all code should be following the Rust 2021 approaches and also remain fully future-compatible, this lint category is set to `deny`.

-There are currently 40 lints in the `future_incompatible` category, so they are not listed here.
+There are currently 34 lints in the `future_incompatible` category, so they are not listed here.

 ```rust
 #![deny(future_incompatible)]
 ```

+All of these are set to `deny`.

 #### Deprecated approach lints